vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 ---
 layout: post
 title: Want to Stop Climate Change?
-Ditch The Natural Gas
+Ditch Natural Gas
 ---

 At this point, I think everyone knows about climate change, and discussions